Carlo De Notaris

-Carlo De Notaris (Milan, 1812 - Milan, 1888) was an Italian painter, active in a Neoclassic style.
+Carlo De Notaris (1812 in Milan – 1888 in Milan) was an Italian painter, active in a Neoclassic style.

-Biography

 He was a pupil of Carlo Bellosio and Francesco Hayez.
 His fellow students under Bellosio included Domenico Biraghi, Pedroli Carlo, Francioli Enrico, Carlo Corti, and Baldassare Verazzi.

 A portrait of the artist by his master Hayez can be seen at the Brera Academy.
 His son, Stefano De Notaris, was a writer.